SimCmngs/PasswordManager-Implementation/README.md

 ### 3️⃣ Training:
 During the training session, the client was concerned they wouldn't remember how to use the Password Manager, so I offered to create a video tutorial to serve as a reference, in case they ever forgot the correct action steps and needed reminding.

 To produce the Tutorial, I used an `AI Step Recorder` to capture my mouse movements and automate the screen recording and annotation process, demonstrating how to use the Password Manager.
-I produced the final video, using a `Video Editor` to include AI-voice narration, subtitles and timestamps.
+The final video was produced using a `Video Editor` , to include AI-voice narration, subtitles and timestamps.

 <details><summary>VIDEO TUTORIAL - How To Use Password Manager</summary>